FIELD NOTES BLOG

 • Be mindful of your water intake source, and never drink untreated water from any waterway or eat fish from affected bloom areas, and be alert of new updates on your waterways.

 Our waterways both locally and globally are unimaginably valuable and vulnerable, affecting and shaping our environment, economy, and communities worldwide.
 Knowledge of how algae is a powerful plant is important for both its’ poor and adequate ways it interacts with our ecosystems.
-Rising issues such (HAB) blooms, are a clear indication of our local and global waterway health, that we as a community can and are doing something about together!
+Rising issues such as (HAB) blooms, are a clear indication of our local and global waterway health, that we as a community can and are doing something about together!

 RECENT ARTICLES